cyrilbecot/DibosonBSMSignal_13TeV/gridpack_folder/README/card_generation_README.md

 like this one:
 https://github.com/syuvivida/DibosonBSMSignal_13TeV/blob/master/gridpack_folder/cards/HVT_customizecards.dat

-The script card_generation.sh will replace the variables "MASS" and "WIDTH" with numbers.
+The script scripts/card_generation.sh will replace the variables "MASS" and "WIDTH" with numbers.
 Note, for the HVT models, you need to modify the rhoinput block as well when you change the mass.